ReSurfEMG/ReSurfEMG/README.md

    * Linux users can create their own environment by hand (use install_dev as in setup).

-Option B: In theory if you want to work, but never develop, as a conda user with the stable version create an empty environment, and install
+  Option B: In theory if you want to work, but never develop, as a conda user
+    with the stable version create an empty environment, and install
     there:

     * Create a blank environment with python pinned to 3.8:

       ```sh
       conda create -n blank python=3.8
       ```

     * Install within the blank environment
-      ```sh
-        conda activate blank
-        conda install -c conda-forge -c resurfemg resurfemg jupyter ipympl
-        ```

-  Option B2: In theory if you want to work, but never develop, as a conda user with the stable version create an empty environment, and install
-   there:

-    * Create a blank environment with python pinned to 3.8

-        ```sh
-        conda create -n blank python=3.8
-        ```

-    * Install within the blank environment:

         ```sh
           conda activate blank
           conda install -c conda-forge -c resurfemg resurfemg jupyter ipympl
           ```

 2. Open a notebook (we use [Jupyter notebooks](https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb))